How Does the Mayan Calendar Work?

-The Mayan Calendar consists of three separate corresponding calendars, the Long Count, the Tzolkin (divine calendar) and the Haab (civil calendar).
-Time is cyclical in the calendars and a set number of days must occur before a new cycle can begin.
+The Mayan Calendar consists of three separate corresponding calendars: the Long Count, the Tzolkin (divine calendar), and the Haab (civil calendar).
+Each of them is cyclical, meaning that a certain number of days must occur before a new cycle can begin.

 The three calendars are used simultaneously.
-The Tzolkin and the Haab identify and name the days, but not the years.
-The Long Count date comes first, then the Tzolkin date and last the Haab date.
-A typical Mayan date would read: 188.8.131.52.0 4 Ahau 8 Kumku, where 184.108.40.206.0 is the Long Count date, 4 Ahau is the Tzolkin date and 8 Kumku is the Haab date.
+The Tzolkin and the Haab identify the days, but not the years.
+The Long Count date comes first, then the Tzolkin date, and last the Haab date.
+A typical Mayan date would read: 188.8.131.52.0 4 Ahau 8 Kumku, where 184.108.40.206.0 is the Long Count date, 4 Ahau is the Tzolkin date, and 8 Kumku is the Haab date.

 The Haab is somewhat inaccurate as it is exactly 365 days long.
-An actual tropical or solar year is 365.2422 days long.
-In today’s Gregorian calendar we adjust for this discrepancy by making almost every fourth year a leap year by adding an extra day – a leap day – on the 29th of February.
+An actual tropical or solar year, the time it takes Earth to orbit the Sun, takes about 365.24219 days on average.
+In today’s Gregorian calendar, we adjust for this discrepancy by making almost every fourth year a leap year, when an extra day—a leap day—is added on the 29th of February.

-The divine calendar is also known as the Sacred Round or the Tzolkin which means “the distribution of the days”.
-It is a 260-day calendar, with 20 periods of 13 days used to determine the time of religious and ceremonial events.
-Each day is numbered from one to thirteen, and then repeated.
-The day is also given a name (glyph) from a sequence of 20 day names.
-The calendar repeats itself after each cycle.
+The Tzolkin, meaning “the distribution of the days,” is also called the Divine Calendar and the Sacred Round.
+It is a 260-day calendar with 20 periods of 13 days, and it is used to determine the time of religious and ceremonial events.
+The days in each period are numbered from 1 to 13.
+Each day is also given a name (glyph) from a sequence of 20 day names.

 The Long Count

-The Long Count is an astronomical calendar which was used to track longer periods of time, what the Maya called the “universal cycle”.
-Each such cycle is calculated to be 2,880,000 days (about 7885 solar years).
+The Long Count is an astronomical calendar which is used to track longer periods of time.
+The Maya called it the “universal cycle.”
+Each such cycle is calculated to be 2,880,000 days long (about 7885 solar years).
 The Mayans believed that the universe is destroyed and then recreated at the start of each universal cycle.
-This belief still inspires a myriad of prophesies about the end of the world.
+This belief caused the 2012 phenomenon described above, and it still inspires a myriad of prophecies about the end of the world.

-The “creation date” for the current cycle we are in today, is 4 Ahaw, 8 Kumku.
-According to the most common conversion, this date is equivalent to August 11, 3114 BC in the Gregorian calendar or September 6 in the Julian calendar.
+The “creation date” for the current cycle is 4 Ahau, 8 Kumku.
+According to the most common conversion, this date is equivalent to August 11, 3114 BCE in the Gregorian calendar and September 6, 3114 BCE in the Julian calendar.

 - Kin = 1 Day.